MicrosoftDocs/msteams-docs/msteams-platform/toolkit/publish.md

   > * View permissions requested by apps.
   > * Grant admin consent to apps in [manage org wide app settings.](https://admin.teams.microsoft.com/policies/manage-apps).

-The following steps help you to approve from Admin Center:
+The following steps help you to approve from admin center:

 1. Select **Go to admin portal**.